 This course will explore family and intergenerational relations in the immigration and settlement process through an analysis of: the diversity of kinship and family forms; the evolution of obligations and roles; and, the changing nature of kinship and intergenerational relations upon immigration.
 How do families cope with disruption to their customary kin relations?
 How do immigrants manage and maintain their family connections over time and distance?
 What factors contribute to the process of family reunification?
 How do immigrants create new family units if their customary kin relations are permanently disrupted?
 What kinds of issues arise with regard to the different generations of parents, children, and grandparents?
 What are the most significant changes in family relationships that result from family reunification?
-Can customary kinship patterns survive the process of immigration and settlement?
 1 Credit